<< Click to Display Table of Contents >> Troubleshooting Widgets |

 5. Place breakpoints as appropriate, in the very first line (or any line) inside of the function that displays your Widget.

-Recall that the function that is called upon when displaying the Widget can be: getEditableControl, getReadOnlyControl, getGenericControl, or renderComplex, accordingly to your scenario (if the Widget was set as editable, read-only, or if this is irrelevant).
+Recall that the function called when displaying the Widget can be one of the following: getEditableControl, getReadOnlyControl, getGenericControl, or renderComplex, depending on your scenario (whether the Widget is set as editable, read-only, or if this setting is irrelevant).

 Once you have at least one breakpoint, click the refresh icon located at the top right corner, in order to only refresh that given form you are standing at.